Many of my students ask me how to use mindfulness and meditation for work stress and anxiety. It’s a good question.

 - Low pay

-There are many things that can help you to feel less stressed at work, such at taking regular breaks, going for walks, yoga and ta chi, spending time with friends, and yes, meditating to reduce stress at work.
+There are many ways to feel less stressed at work, such as taking regular breaks, going for walks, yoga, ta chi, spending time with friends, and yes, meditating to reduce stress at work.

 Let’s look at the link between meditation and stress at work.